What does International Women’s Day 2024 mean for women in motorsport?

 Specifically, women have faced and overcome barriers to pursue a career in motorsport with tenacity, vision, purpose, and undeniable determination to set goals in motion – even against all odds.
 From women racing in the early 1900’s in bike hill climbs, to competing in Touring Car Rallies in the late 1920’s, to the first woman to race Formula One in 1954, female riders and drivers have remained vigilant in their ascent up the motorsport career ladder.

-And, just as the female pioneers set precedent, latter generations of women have sought racing and results in disciplines as diverse in skill, talent, and expertise, on dirt and road.
+And, just as the female pioneers set a precedent, latter generations of women have sought racing and results in disciplines as diverse in skill, talent, and expertise, on dirt and road.
 Females have made history competing in World Rally Championships, Women Motocross World Championships, SBK, Cross Country and Baja’s, Trial GP, Enduro/Hard Enduro, World Endurance Championships, Circuit/Oval Series, along with racing new era of alternative fueled machines in all-electric bike and car Series.

 IWD motorsports